Remembering Srebrenica 2020 – Poem by Amina Mekic – Mimi

 choosing not to dwell, but rather to remember

-and to honour those roots
+and to honor those roots

 The history